cyberethicc/OnionViewer/README.md

 ## 📖 Introduction

-**OnionViewer** ek professional-grade intelligence tool hai jo cybersecurity researchers, threat hunters aur OSINT specialists ke liye design kiya gaya hai.
-Yeh **CyberEthic Research Lab** ke under develop hua hai, aur iska main goal hai darkweb auditing ko safe aur accessible banana — bina direct exposure ke.
+**OnionViewer** is a professional-grade intelligence tool designed for cybersecurity researchers, threat hunters, and OSINT specialists.
+Developed under the **CyberEthic Research Lab**, its primary goal is to make dark web auditing safe and accessible without direct exposure.

-Yeh framework ek secure local tunnel create karta hai jo Tor network ke through hidden services ko proxy karta hai, aur real-time URL rewriting karta hai taaki har interaction encrypted tunnel ke andar hi rahe.
+The framework creates a secure local tunnel that proxies hidden services through the Tor network, while performing real-time URL rewriting to ensure all interactions remain within an encrypted environment.

 ---